 - #jobs: where you can find job opportunities relevant to our community members.

 We also have over 100 optional channels, ranging from local and regional communities (e.g., #local-japan) to channels supporting specific volunteer roles (e.g., #instructors).
 Not sure which channels to follow?
 You can find additional information about our Slack Channels in our Handbook.

 Join a Community Event

-You can find a full list of The Carpentries activities on our community calendar.
-Can’t get enough of The Carpentries?
-Click the icon at the bottom right of the screen to add our calendar to yours.
+You can find a full list of The Carpentries activities on our community calendar to add our calendar to yours.

 - Community Discussions: Topics range anywhere from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
 Community Discussions are added to our community calendar and are also listed in our Etherpad.

 - Regional Community Calls: Join a call with others from your region.
 Call in details.

 A Member Organisation is an organisation which has made a commitment to the growth and spread of The Carpentries.
 Members receive priority access to Instructor Training and Centrally-Organised Workshops and guidance with capacity building at their organisation.

 - How can your organisation Become a Member?